 The remaining comments made up recommended items to carry forward for further discussion, examination of trends, text revisions and/or policy changes.
 We further refined these carry forward items, based on their urgency for changes in the Management Plant, direct relevance to the purposes of the Act and the role of the Commission, scope and scale of the issue, and potential impacts of delaying action.
 Looking through these lenses we identified focus topics deserving a “deep dive”, additional information, and robust public engagement strategies to adequately address.
 Input from the public, stakeholders, agency partners, and tribal governments assisted staff in identifying these four focus topics needing further discussion.
 These items are directly relevant to needed changes in the Management Plan, are timely, and of high interest to many stakeholders.
 Please see the Focus Topics & Technical Teams tab for more informations.

 In the coming months, the Commission and Forest Service will be assembling expert teams to lead the focus topic conversations with us.
 There will be public participation opportunities and additional public outreach events for each.
 Please check our website for updates and sign up for our listserve to receive email alerts by sending an email to email@example.com.Economic Development

 The Commission and Forest Service are analyzing economic drivers in the NSA, and defining the Commission’s role related to economic development.

 Please contact Krystyna Wolniakowski for more info.Urban Area Boundaries

-The Commission and Forest Service aim to clarify the definition of a “minor revision” and the process and/or criteria for revising Urban Area boundaries.
+The Commission and Forest Service aim to clarify the process and/or criteria for revising Urban Area boundaries.